yanfeng98/fork-WebThinker/README.md

 ### Pre-preparation

 #### Model Serving
 Before running WebThinker, ensure your reasoning model and auxiliary model are served using vLLM.
 In our experiments, we use QwQ-32B as the reasoning model and Qwen-32B-Instruct as the auxiliary model.
 You can also explore other instruction-tuned models as your auxiliary model, which will be used in webpage reading, report writting/editting, evaluation, etc. For detailed instructions on model serving, see [here](https://docs.vllm.ai/en/stable/serving/distributed_serving.html).

 #### Web Parser Client
 For better web crawling performance, we recommend setting up a web parser client in `scripts/search/bing_search.py` using [Crawl4AI](https://github.com/unclecode/crawl4ai).
 This will help handle JavaScript-rendered content and provide more reliable webpage extraction.

-Now you can run different inference modes using the provided scripts.
-Below are examples of how to execute each mode:

 ### Problem Solving Mode